teamneusta/php-cli-magedev/README.md

 ## Installation

 Magedev is a command line tool.
-Download latest version with download script or grap it from the `releases` folder.
+Download latest version with download script or grab it from the `releases` folder.

     curl -sSL https://raw.githubusercontent.com/teamneusta/php-cli-magedev/master/download-latest.sh | sh